Lumukso/lumukso/README.md

 There's also a new concept of "Guardian Invitation" being introduced into Lumukso's smart contract.
 This concept applies a 2-phase consent flow that requires a signature from invited addresses to confirm their agreement on becoming a guardian.

+## Prerequisite

+Please make sure you have installed v1.0.0-develop.298-MV3 Lukso UP browser extension and disabled Metamask and other browser wallets.

+Visit https://docs.lukso.tech/guides/browser-extension/install-browser-extension/ for the download link and instruction.

 ## Workflow

 - Alice is the original owner